amponce/market-intel/outstatic/content/posts/the-one-minute-energy-update-for.md

 *2021 NYMEX Monthly average = $3.84. *

-***RESISTANCE**** – Starting @ $2.89/$2.97. *
+***RESISTANCE**** – Starting @ $2.97/$3.05. *

-***SUPPORT**** - Starting @ $2.71/$2.60. *
+***SUPPORT**** - Starting @ $2.74/$2.60. *

-***BASIS**** – In case you missed this, we’ll keep this up through this week - We expect Demand to increase this Spring and Summer in the SW region.
+***BASIS**** – A lot of people were out last week so we are keeping this piece in for a few more days - We expect Demand to increase this Spring and Summer in the SW region.
 An increase in demand in the SW will most likely drive Basis prices up throughout California.
 The reason(s) for this – increased demand with numerous new facilities coming online in the SW region, increasing natural gas demand, as well as higher than normal temperatures being forecasted (at this time) for both seasons. *

-*Both PG&E Basis and SoCal CG Basis look to be closing this week out higher than where they both started.
-It is my opinion that this rally will be short lived because all driving factors other than weather continue to be bearish. *
+*Both PG&E Basis and SoCal CG Basis are down today after last week’s bull run.*

 *PG&E CG First of the Month Index averaged $9.83 for 2023. *